Minhphucnguyen49/Altklaursuren/P3/readme.md

         a.connectionid AS flugnr,
         f.START AS start,
         f.ZIEL AS Zwischenlandung,
+        a1.datum AS zwischenstopp_start_datum,
+        a1.connectionid AS flugnr,
         f1.ZIEL AS Zielflughafen

         FROM abflug a

         JOIN flugverbindung f ON f.connectionid = a.connectionid
         AND f.start = 'FRA' AND f.ziel = 'LHR'
         AND a.datum = '2018-03-10'

-        JOIN flugverbindung f1 ON f1.START = 'LHR'
+        JOIN flugverbindung f1 ON f1.start = f.ziel
+        AND f1.START = 'LHR'
-        AND f1.ZIEL = 'PEK';
+        AND f1.ZIEL = 'PEK'

+        JOIN abflug a1 ON a1.connectionid = f1.connectionid;
     ```
-/* JOIN abflug a1 ON a1.connectionid = f.connectionid
-        AND f.ziel = 'LHR'

-        a1.datum AS zwischenstopp_start_datum
-        a1.connectionid AS flugnr,*/
 11. Wie viele Passagiere könnten theoretisch (bei voller Auslastung aller geplanten Abﬂüge) am 02.10.2018 von Frankfurt aus transportiert werden?

 (geprüft)